 - When relevant, arrange for daycare on moving day.

-- Check oft-forgotten areas (such as the garage, attic and basement) for things you may have
+- Check oft-forgotten areas (garage, attic, basement, etc.) for things you may have forgotten to pack.

-- Give away plants if you're not taking them with you.
+- Give away plants you're not taking with you.

-- Contact the Department of Motor Vehicles regarding your change of address if moving within
+- Contact the Department of Motor Vehicles regarding your change of address, if moving within state.

-- If you are driving a long distance, create a playlist of songs to enjoy during the trip.
+- If you are driving long distance, create a song playlist to enjoy during the trip.

-Alternatively, purchase several books on tape to keep you focused during the drive.
+- Alternatively, purchase several books on tape to help keep you focused during the drive.

 2 weeks before the move:

 - Enjoy your last few days at home.
-Make an effort to see people and to enjoy local attractions
+Make an effort to see people and enjoy local attractions you'll miss.

-- Draft a meal plan for your final week so to use up whatever food is left without purchasing new
+- Draft a meal plan for your final week to use up whatever food is left without purchasing new items.

 - Return all library books and movie rentals.